juice-shop/pwning-juice-shop/appendix/README.md

     ![SQL search query in Javascript error](img/search_error-js_console.png)
 3. Its `AND deletedAt IS NULL`-part is what is hiding the Christmas product we seek.
+4. Searching for `'--` results in a `SQLITE_ERROR: syntax error` on the Javascript console.
+This is due to two (now unbalanced) parenthesis in the query.
-4. Searching for `'))--` lists all products, including the (logically deleted) Christmas offer.
+5. Searching for `'))--` fixes the syntax and successfully lists all products, including the (logically deleted) Christmas offer.
-5. Add at least one _Christmas Super-Surprise-Box (2014 Edition)_ to
+6. Add at least one _Christmas Super-Surprise-Box (2014 Edition)_ to
    your shopping basket.
-6. Click _Checkout_ on the _Your Basket_ page to solve the challenge.
+7. Click _Checkout_ on the _Your Basket_ page to solve the challenge.

 ### Log in with Jim's user account